Using Accommodations at UT

 - Instructors are under no obligation to provide accommodations for a student who does not identify as a student with a disability via an Accommodation Letter.

 - The student is responsible for requesting new letters at the beginning of each semester.

 - SSD will not be able to process forms with incomplete information.

-- If a student needs to request a modification of his/her accommodations, the student should meet with his/her Disabilities Services Coordinator to discuss the change.
+- If a student needs to request a modification of accommodations, the student should meet with their Disabilities Services Coordinator to discuss the change.

-- Accommodations go into effect once the Accommodation Letter has been delivered; accommodations are not retroactive.
+- Accommodations go into effect once the Accommodation Letter has been delivered and discussed with instructors; accommodations are not retroactive.

 Why are students responsible for delivering their own accommodation letters?

 SSD will never reveal your confidential information to anyone outside our office without your written permission (see Confidentiality).
 It is the student’s responsibility to disclose their need for accommodations to the professor.
 You are not required to disclose the specific details or diagnosis of your disability in order to receive accommodations.

 It is important for students to deliver Accommodation Letters in person so you can have a conversation with your professor about how the accommodations will be provided.
 Some accommodations require discussion and arrangements (how will you get a copy of notes, what flexibility, if any, can be offered with attendance and deadlines, or how testing accommodations will be handled).
 Students need to take an active role in setting up their accommodations with their professors.
 SSD is available to help if you run into any resistance or concerns from instructors about your accommodations.